12 Easy Ways To Relax (And Why It's So Important For Your Back)

 Because when you feel stressed out and anxious changes happen within your body that lead to muscle tension and pain.

-For example when your body feels your anxiety it senses that you could be in danger so prepares itself for fight or flight mode.
+For example, when your body feels your anxiety it senses that you could be in danger and goes into fight or flight mode.

-As a result your muscles become tense and tight.
+And as a result your muscles become tense and tight to prepare for this perceived danger.

-Also your breathing becomes short and shallow which causes tightness in your mid-back and chest areas.
+Also your breathing becomes short and shallow when stressed, which causes tightness in your mid-back and chest areas.

 As well as limiting the amount of oxygen in your body.